How to Understand and Manage Dementia Behaviors: A Comprehensive Guide

 A routine might include eating breakfast before getting dressed, sitting in the same recliner in the living room each morning, attending an adult day program in the afternoon, and taking a bath in the evening.

-Get tips on how to create and maintain helpful routines.
+Get tips on creating and maintaining helpful routines.

-As their dementia progresses, your older adult’s ability to communicate will decline.
+As their dementia progresses, an older adult’s ability to communicate will decline.
 Understanding how the disease affects them helps you communicate as effectively as possible for as long as possible.

 Even when your older adult can’t respond in the way they used to, being able to communicate with them helps keep them engaged in life for as long as possible.

-Get tips on how to improve communications with your older adult.
+Get tips on improving communication with your older adult.

-This behavior could be caused by memory loss and disorientation or it could be because of curiosity, restlessness, boredom, fear, loneliness, or even a basic need like hunger or thirst.
+This behavior could be caused by memory loss and disorientation, or by curiosity, restlessness, boredom, fear, loneliness, or even a basic need like hunger or thirst.

 When someone with dementia gets frustrated, scared, or can’t communicate, they might become irritable or angry.
 That could lead to an extreme outburst.

-A variety of factors could cause this, like loud noises, too many questions, feeling insecure, feeling left out, small accidents, being reprimanded, arguing, a tense or irritable caregiver, or tasks that are too difficult.
+A variety of factors could cause this, such as loud noises, too many questions, feeling insecure or left out, minor accidents, being reprimanded, arguing, a tense or irritable caregiver, or tasks that are too difficult.

 Get tips on how to prevent or reduce these emotional blow-ups.